 - GROUP: Permission is explicitly set for this group on this folder

-- NON_INHERITANCE: Always appears with permission of None and indicates that the permission for the user/group is lost due to permissions inheritance being disabled for the folder
+- NON_INHERITANCE: Always appears with the permission of None and indicates that the permission for the user/group is lost due to permissions inheritance being disabled for the folder

 - INHERITED: Only relevant for the top folder the report was run on.
 It indicates that a user has permission higher up in the tree (in a folder not included in the report), so the permission is included in the report, so you don't miss that the user does have permissions.